lhf/factor/README.md

 # factor
-Standalone Makefile for building factor and primes program from the NetBSD
+Makefile for downloading and building factor and primes program from NetBSD